Glossary of Terms used for a Blast Furnace

 Elbow – It is part of tuyere stock.
-At the elbow, hot air blast takes 90 deg turn.
-Elbows have Peep sight for watching inside the furnace.
+At the elbow, hot air blast takes 90 degree turn.
+Elbows have peep sight for watching inside the furnace.

-Furnace pad or foundation – It is the civil foundation on which blast furnace steel and supporting structure is erected.
-This foundation carries the load of the running blast furnace.
+Furnace pad or foundation – It is the civil foundation on which the steel and supporting structure of the BF is erected.
+This foundation carries the load of the running BF.

-Furnace shell – Furnace shell is made from crack resistant steel and is usually free standing.
+Furnace shell – Furnace shell is made from crack resistant steel and is normally free standing.
 It is normally designed after comprehensive stress distribution analysis.

-Hearth – It is crucible shaped bottom of the blast furnace where produced hot metal accumulates before it is tapped.
-Usually it is lined with carbon blocks.
+Hearth – It is crucible shaped bottom of the BF where produced hot metal accumulates before it is tapped.
+It is normally lined with carbon blocks.

-Hearth diameter – it is the diameter of the inside face of the refractory lining of the blast furnace hearth, excluding any increases in wall thickness at the tap holes.
+Hearth diameter – it is the diameter of the inside face of the refractory lining of the BF hearth, excluding any increases in wall thickness at the tap holes.